Kitware/CMake/Help/manual/cmake-generator-expressions.7.rst

   .. versionadded:: 3.16

   where ``compiler_ids`` is a comma-separated list.
-  ``1`` if the CMake's compiler id of the Objective-C compiler matches any one of the entries in ``compiler_ids``, otherwise ``0``.
+  ``1`` if CMake's compiler id of the Objective-C compiler matches any one of the entries in ``compiler_ids``, otherwise ``0``.
   See also the :variable:`CMAKE_<LANG>_COMPILER_ID` variable.